24/7 Emergency Response

 - Number of physical locations and which ones are affected

-- Inventory of potentially compromised accounts (usernames, email addresses, and affected systems)
+- Inventory of potentially compromised accounts (usernames, email addresses, affected systems)

 - List of accounts that may need immediate credential changes